stevechan3310/react-native-boilerplate/README.md

     yarn clean:ios
     yarn ios (Simulator)
     yarn ios:deploy (Device)
-    yarn ios:deploy "<your-device-ame>" (Specific device - When you have more than one device connected)
+    yarn ios:deploy "<your-device-name>" (Specific device - When you have more than one device connected)
     ```

 Well done!